 Concern has been expressed that variable retention might increase road requirements.
 There will be situations with increased road requirements and others with reduced requirements.
 It is expected that in sum they will tend to offset one another.
-For example, there has been an increase in helicopter harvesting (and hence fewer roads) on steeper terrain.
 Significant increases in roads are not expected on flatter terrain because of gains in reduced adjacency constraints.